milesmcc/personal/content/posts/cg-csam-ai-image-generation.md

 * Finally, NCMEC then flags actionable and/or high-priority reports to law enforcement for further investigation.
 A key factor in the priority of a report is the degree to which it suggests that a child is in imminent danger.
 In 2022, NCMEC [submitted](https://www.missingkids.org/cybertiplinedata#reports) roughly 49,000 of these "urgent" reports.

 A key part of triage is whether the reported CSAM has been previously seen.
-After all, content that has been recirculating for years likely doesn't indicate hands-on abuse, while newly seen content might.
-This important triage mechanism relies on the assumption that all images showing abuse are showing real abuse.
+After all, content that has been recirculating for years likely doesn't indicate active hands-on abuse, while newly seen content might.
+This important triage mechanism relies on the assumption that all depicted abuse actually happened.
 But what happens when that assumption breaks down?

 ## Child safety investigations meet AI image generation